Fork Food Lab Merges with Pilotlight (Formerly Foodworks)

 Maine food incubator strengthens services with national industry leader

-PORTLAND, Maine — June 12, 2017 — Fork Food Lab, the 6,000-square-foot commercial kitchen incubator in Portland’s West Bayside neighborhood, has merged with Foodworks, based in Brooklyn, New York.
+PORTLAND, Maine — June 12, 2017 — Fork Food Lab, the 6,000-square-foot commercial kitchen incubator in Portland’s West Bayside neighborhood, has merged with Pilotlight (formerly Foodworks), based in Brooklyn, New York.

 Founders Neil Spillane and Eric Holstein opened Fork Food Lab on Sept.
 27, 2016 with a vision to boost Maine’s food economy by helping local entrepreneurs scale up their companies.
 Fork Food Lab provides enough space for 45 food businesses and currently services 34 members who have access to state-of-the-art equipment, direct feedback from customers through an adjacent tasting room, as well as marketing and legal advice.
 Current members make anything from pies to almond milk, and salsa to coffee.

-Foodworks is a 10,000-square-foot kitchen in Bed-Stuy, Brooklyn with a similar goal of helping food startups to grow.
+Pilotlight is a 10,000-square-foot kitchen in Bed-Stuy, Brooklyn with a similar goal of helping food startups to grow.
 The space currently hosts 110 member companies.
-One of the key benefits of a partnership with Foodworks is access to their technology team.
+One of the key benefits of a partnership with Pilotlight is access to their technology team.
 This arm of the company focuses on developing software to help streamline communication and sourcing for members.

 Fork Food Lab will remain at its current location in West Bayside with no immediate plans to change names.
 The merger is official as of Monday, June 12th.